electrikmilk/cherrilang.org/language/menus.md

 }
 ```

-The menu prompt can be a variable, and so can each item label, they also support inline variables in strings.
+The menu prompt can be a variable or a literal value, and so can each item label.

 ## Choose From List

 Create a variable with a `list()` action as its value.

-Just like in Shortcuts, each item must be a string, but you can still have inline string variables.
+Just like in Shortcuts, each item must be text, but you can still use inline variables.

 ```ruby
 @list = list("Item 1", "Item 2", "Item 3")